Happy National Voter Registration Day!

 - At your assigned polling place on Election Day.

-Filing for office for candidates occurred from May 22 through June 5, 2018.
+Filing for office for candidates in 2018occurred from May 22 through June 5, 2018.
 The Rochester City Clerk's Office is the filing office for all city offices (mayor and city council.)